RJvH/dapr-workshop/README.md

 ### [Assignment 6 : Call the Weather API from the Mail API](./docs/assignment-6.md)

-In this assignment we will use the DAPR Service Invocation building block to call a the WeatherApi service from the MailApi service.
+In this assignment we will use the Dapr Service Invocation building block to call a the WeatherApi service from the MailApi service.

 After this assignment we know

 - how to add the weatherforecast return type record
-- how we can call the weatherapi from the mailapi using the DAPR SDK and the service invocation building block
+- how we can call the weatherapi from the mailapi using the Dapr SDK and the service invocation building block
 - how to get a forecast from the result and put it in the mail to be sent